BlackPythonDevs/blackpythondevs/roles/leadership/global-executor.md

 ## Term limit

-The Global executor will remain a permanent, global leadership position with no term limit.
+The Global executor is a permanent, global leadership position with no term limit.